MaterializeInc/materialize/doc/user/content/sql/show-indexes.md

     parent: commands
 ---

 `SHOW INDEXES` provides details about indexes built on a source, view, or materialized view.
+For best performance execute this command on the `mz_introspection` cluster.

 ## Syntax